Coming Soon - Virtual Information Sessions Beginning in November!

 Collaboration with the North Carolina Cancer Hospital

-At UNCMC, we nourish an advanced and innovative practice model in oncology pharmacy.
-Our oncology pharmacy team has won three American Society of Health-system Pharmacists Best Practice Awards.
+The North Carolina Cancer Hospital, the clinical home of UNC Lineberger Comprehensive Cancer Center, houses an interdisciplinary cancer care program in a 315,000-square foot building that was dedicated in 2009.
+Healthcare providers at the North Carolina Cancer Hospital treat patients from every county in North Carolina with nearly 200,000 visits each year.
+Within the oncology service line, the Department of Pharmacy provides critical services to our patients in collaboration with interprofessional colleagues who value our contributions to care.
+Our oncology pharmacy practitioners provide a wide breadth of services in a diversity of practice settings that include both acute and ambulatory care.
+Our oncology pharmacy team has won three ASHP Best Practice Awards.
+At UNCMC, we nourish an advanced and contemporary practice model in oncology pharmacy.
 We continue to trail blaze, pushing the envelope with innovative pharmacy services supported by external funding resources.
 We believe the diversity in opportunities that you will encounter here are UNC will well-equip you with a confident mind and a strong skill set that readies you for success both now and in the future!

 About the Residency Program Director